-Authority for design review is grounded in the governing documents for this community, specifically the Service Plan for the Mountain Vista Metropolitan District (the "Service Plan") and the Declaration of Covenants, Conditions, and Restrictions for the Mountain Vista Community (the "Covenants"), which provides the Board and AC with authority to enforce any Covenants, design criteria, rules or regulations adopted by the community.
-Property owners, tenants, guests, and invitees should refer to the recorded Plat and Development Plans, Articles of Incorporation, Covenants, Design Guidelines, Rules and Regulations (if any), and Resolutions adopted by the Board of the District for complete information regarding applicable standards and processes.
-Under the terms of this document, the Board hereby adopts these Design Guidelines as the basis for all design review.
-Should these Design Guidelines be revised, such revisions shall take precedence over previous versions.
-The Covenants shall govern should any discrepancies occur between these Guidelines and other recorded documents.
+Authority for design review is grounded in the governing documents for this community, specifically the Service Plan for the Mountain Vista Metropolitan District (the "MVMDService Plan") and the Declaration of Covenants, Conditions, and Restrictions for the Mountain Vista Community (the "Covenants"), which shall haveprovides the Board and AC with authority to enforce any Ceovenants, or design criteria, rules or regulations for adopted by the community.
+Property owners, tenants, guests, and invitees should refer to the recorded Pplat and Ddevelopment Pplans, the Articles of Incorporation, BylawsCovenants, Design Guidelines, Rules and Regulations (if any), and Resolutions adopted by the Board of the MVMDDistrict for complete information regarding applicable standards and processes.
+Under the terms of this document, the Board of the MVMD hereby adopts these Design Guidelines as the basis for all design review.
+Should these Design Gguidelines be revised, such revisions shall then take precedence over previous versions of the guidelines.
+The MVMD Covenants shall govern should any discrepancies occur between these Guidelines and other recorded documents.